 An Autonomic Network is self-protecting.
-All protocols are secure by default, without the requirement for the administrator to explicitly configure security.
+All protocols are secure by default, without the requirement for the administrator to explicitly configure security, with the exception of setting up a PKI infrastructure.

 Autonomic nodes have direct interactions between themselves, which must be secured.
-Since an autonomic network does not rely on configuration, it is not an option to configure for example preshared keys.
+Since an autonomic network does not rely on configuration, it is not an option to configure, for example, preshared keys.
 A trust infrastructure such as a PKI infrastructure must be in place.
 This section describes the principles of this trust infrastructure.
+In this first phase of autonomic networking, a device is either within the trust domain and fully trusted, or outside the trust domain and fully untrusted.